MrityunjaiKumar/PhySyncBridge/README.md

 Solution: Do a `pip uninstall phySyncFirmata` multiple times until no version is left on your computer.
 Then install it again as described above.

+# Contributing Examples

+If you have a new example you think we'd like, please consider sending it to us as a Pull Request.